eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 The first activity in the cycle is recorded by a `<concurrent-kickoff>` element, which records the start of the first of three increments that make up a `gencon` Global GC cycle.
-The `<concurrent-kickoff>` element contains:
+The `<concurrent-kickoff>` element records:

-- the reason for the launch of the GC cycle
+- the reason why the GC cycle was triggered.
+For a `gencon` global cycle, the cycle is triggered when the amount of available memory reaches a particular threshold value.
-- The target number of bytes the cycle aims to reclaim in the heap
+- The target number of bytes the cycle aims to reclaim in the heap.
-- The current available memory in the different parts of the heap
+- The current available memory in the different parts of the heap.

 ```xml
 <concurrent-kickoff id="12362" timestamp="2020-10-18T13:35:44.341">